Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Discussion and conclusions

-Finally, large galaxy surveys are now approaching both the size and image quality where it might be possible to measure the additional mass created in mergers through an enhanced gravitational lensing signal.
-Cheng et al. (2025) used $r$-band imaging from UNIONS (Gwyn et al. 2025) coupled with the original \textsc{mummi} post-merger sample of Ferreira et al. (2024) to put an upper limit on the extra mass fraction at 60 \%.
+Finally, large galaxy surveys are now approaching both the size and image quality where it might be possible to measure the additional mass created in mergers through an enhanced gravitational lensing signal. \cite{Cheng2025} used $r$-band imaging from UNIONS \citep{Gwyn2025} coupled with the original \textsc{mummi} post-merger sample of \cite{Ferreira2024} to put an upper limit on the extra mass fraction at 60 \%.
 Larger merger samples are evidently still needed in order to produce a measurable excess lensing signal, which will likely be forthcoming, e.g. with Euclid.

 The ability of \textsc{mummi} to assign a timescale to a given post-merger has now opened up a further new route to measuring the \textit{in-situ} mass contribution from a merger-induced starburst, and one that is arguably much simpler than previous efforts.
-By integrating under the curve of SFR enhancement vs. time since merger, Ferreira et al. (2025a) determined that post-mergers with \logm\ $>$ 10 host 10--20 \% more stellar mass than their mass matched controls.
+By integrating under the curve of SFR enhancement vs. time since merger, \cite{Ferreira2025} determined that post-mergers with log M$_{\star}> 10^{10}$ \msun\ host 10--20 \% more stellar mass than their mass matched controls.
 This method requires no modelling or choice of priors and has no intrinsic population degenaracies.
 It does, however, only produce a population average result and also assumes that star formation rates follow smooth (rather than highly stochastic) trajectories.
-If, on the other hand, merger induced star formation is bursty and highly stochastic, interspersed with extended periods of `normal' SFRs, the 10 -- 20 \% burst mass fraction predicted by Ferreira et al. (2025a) could be an over-estimate.
+If, on the other hand, merger induced star formation is bursty and highly stochastic, interspersed with extended periods of `normal' SFRs, the 10 -- 20 \% burst mass fraction predicted by \cite{Ferreira2025} could be an over-estimate.

-In the work presented here, we have conducted a complementary analysis to the one presented in Ferreira et al. (2025a), using a sample of post-merger galaxies predicted by \textsc{mummi} to have recently completed their merger-induced burst.
-However, we extend the sample of post-mergers used in Ferreira et al. (2025a) by applying the \textsc{mummi} models to DECaLS $r$-band imaging, as well as the original UNIONS sample.
-As a result, our post-merger sample contains almost 14,000 quenched, late-time post-mergers for which we can conduct an measurements of stellar mass growth using SDSS imaging and spectroscopy.
+In the work presented here, we have conducted a complementary analysis to the one presented in \cite{Ferreira2025}, using a sample of post-merger galaxies predicted by \textsc{mummi} to have recently completed their merger-induced burst.
+However, we extend the sample of post-mergers used in \cite{Ferreira2025} by applying the \textsc{mummi} models to DECaLS $r$-band imaging, as well as the original UNIONS sample.
+As a result, our post-merger sample contains almost 14,000 quenched, late-time post-mergers for which we conduct an measurements of stellar mass growth using SDSS imaging and spectroscopy.
 Moreover, 61 of these post-mergers are in the final MaNGA data release at $z\le0.05$, allowing a more spatially resolved analysis.